Caius-Scipio/freeCodeCamp/ResponsiveWebDesign/TributePage/README.md

 # freeCodeCamp - Tribute Page
-This is my solution to the Tribute Page mini-project (https://www.freecodecamp.org/learn)
+This is my solution to the Tribute Page project (https://www.freecodecamp.org/learn)

 ## Table of contents